White Dental Fillings Denver

 You should wait at least 30 minutes after the filling is placed before eating or drinking.
 This will give the material time to harden completely.

 No, white fillings do not contain mercury.
+They are a safe and durable option for dental restorations.

 Back teeth fillings can last for many years.
 However, you may need to have the filling replaced sooner if it is damaged or if there is decay around the filling.

 White fillings are typically more expensive than metal fillings.
 However, the cost varies depending on the size and location of the filling.
+If a tooth is severely decayed, your dentist will discuss other options with you.